-- a.
-The standard workload for a full-time faculty member is 18 faculty workload credits per year; this may be averaged across a two-year cycle.
-In the case of a non-tenure-track faculty member on a three-year, fixed term appointment, the 18 credits per year may be averaged over the length of the appointment. - b.
-When faculty take a semester leave (e.g., sabbatical, directing seminar-length study abroad programs), the faculty member is expected to teach the bulk of their workload (e.g., 9-12 credits or three classes) in the semester of the academic year in which they are teaching on campus. - c.
-A part-time faculty member may teach no more than two courses in a semester and three courses in an academic year. - d.
-Overloads for currently employed faculty members are paid at the rate of \$2,200 per credit Overload credits may not be banked beyond a single two-year cycle.
-Chairs are responsible for requesting overload pay, typically in the spring semester, via the online Overload Request Form. - e.
-Course releases (e.g., for governance service) are to be taken in the year designated and may not be banked unless explicit permission is granted by the DOF/VPAA. - f.
+The standard workload for a full-time faculty member is 18 faculty workload credits per year, averaged across a two-year cycle.
+In the case of a non-tenure-track faculty member on a three-year, fixed term appointment, the 18 credits per year may be averaged over the length of the appointment.

+Since efficient use of staffing resources is essential, enrollments below 30% of the cap are scrutinized by the Dean's Office.
+Decisions to cancel a course, or to change a particular course to an independent study (with the instructor credited via HELIOS), are made in consultation with the C/PD.
+If a course is cancelled and the instructor cannot be immediately reassigned to a commensurate course, the instructor may "owe" workload credits, which will be deferred to a future semester.

+When faculty take a semester leave (e.g., sabbatical, directing seminar-length study abroad programs), the faculty member is expected to teach the bulk of their workload (e.g., 9-12 credits or three classes) in the semester of the academic year in which they are teaching on campus.

+A part-time faculty member may teach no more than two courses or the credit equivalent (6-8) in a semester and three courses or the credit equivalent (9-12) in an academic year.

+Overloads for currently employed faculty members are paid at the rate of \$2,271.50 per credit.
+Overload credits may not be banked beyond a single two-year cycle.
+Chairs are responsible for requesting overload pay, typically in the spring semester, via the online Overload Request Form.

+Course releases (e.g., for governance service) are to be taken in the year designated and may not be banked unless explicit permission is granted by the DOF/VPAA.

+Team teaching may be approved at the discretion of the C/PDs of all departments/programs in which participating instructors reside, and must take account of curricular needs.
+Courses will not be backfilled to accommodate team teaching opportunities.
+A team-taught course must enroll at 1.25x the typical cap in order for participating faculty to receive full workload credit; please consult the Team Teaching Guidelines on the DOF web page.
+Team teaching is not permitted with Scribner Seminars.

 New tenure-track faculty, Artists-in-Residence, and Writers-in-Residence may receive a course release in the first year to assist with acclimation to the College.
-Non-tenure-track faculty members who are converted to any of these positions do not receive this course release, as they have already had the opportunity to integrate into College Life. - g.
+Non-tenure-track faculty members who are converted to any of these positions do not receive this course release, as they have already had the opportunity to integrate into College Life.

 Chairs and Program Directors are responsible for maintaining the workload records of all faculty in the department/program.